Breaking Down GGR and NGR

 Some iGaming providers charge based on handle and the expected value of the handle rather than on the actual hold.
 For instance, if a game has a house edge of 5%, and $10,000,000 is wagered on that game, the house is expected to have GGR of $500,000.
 However, variance plays a key role, and the house will almost certainly not have GGR of exactly $500,000.
 Fee structures based on expected value, opposed to the actual hold, leaves operators at risk in the event that players won more than expected – or conversely benefit from players losing more than expected.

-An even rarer fee structure is one based around NGR, or Net Gaming Revenue.
+Another type of fee structure is one based on NGR, or Net Gaming Revenue.
 Similar to GGR, NGR is a common performance indicator in the iGaming industry.
 Unlike GGR which has a clear calculation (simply weigh player wins vs player losses), the way NGR is calculated can vary depending on what expenses are included.
-For instance, NGR can be as simple as taking GGR and deducting player bonuses, or as complicated as including the cost of affiliate programs and advertising spend.
+For instance, NGR can be as simple as taking GGR and deducting player bonuses, or as complicated as including the cost of affiliate programs, salaries, advertising spend, and other expenses.

 Since NGR is impacted by so many factors and is largely dependent on how aggressive an operator is with their bonuses and promotions, it is not a great metric for revenue sharing agreements, but rather as a in-house KPI for operators.

-The 3 most important things prospective operators should consider when reviewing the fee structures of their technology providers are:
+The 3 most important things prospective operators should consider when reviewing the fee structures of their online casino software or sportsbook providers are:

 - How much GGR they will be sharing with their iGaming technology provider as part of their partnership, since GGR is akin to Gross Revenue.
-Just a couple percentage points in GGR can have a significant impact on their NGR which is similar to Net Revenue.
+Just a couple percentage points in GGR can have a significant impact on their bottom line.
 Since GGR is the gross revenues before any expenses, the percent paid in GGR has a multiplying effect on an operator’s bottom line.
 As an example, an operator is paying 15% of their GGR to their iGaming technology provider, while having margins of 25%.
 If this operator were to be paying 10% in GGR instead of 15%, it would improve their profitability significantly since each percentage point in GGR would boost their bottom line by 4%.
 In this example, the operator would increase their net profit by 20% just by paying 5% less in GGR!

 - Many iGaming technology providers have a monthly minimum.
-This means that even if an operator has a down month where they did not generate their usual wagered volume (and as a result, hold decreases), they could potentially end up owing more money than they generated to their technology provider.
-Due to this, it is important to work with a betting technology provider who prioritizes their relationships with their clients, and has the leeway to accommodate unusual circumstances.
-As the popular saying goes, the customer is always right.
+This means that even if an operator has a down month where they did not generate their usual wagered volume, they could potentially end up owing more money than they generated to their technology provider.
+Due to this, ask your betting technology provider if they have any special clauses that can acommodate that type of situation

 - Operators should also ensure they have discounted rates as their hold increases.
 While many technology providers will offer substantial discounts (cutting their share of GGR by as much as half) for operators who have higher handle and hold, some technology providers have a flat GGR share regardless of the GGR generated.
 To reiterate the first important point we highlighted, even small changes to a GGR share can have large impacts on profitability for an operator.